FMS 125 History of the Motion Pictures (4 hours)

 FMS 150 Introduction to Multimedia Production (4 hours)

 The objective of this course is to familiarize students with the basic tools, language, resources, and techniques associated with multimedia production.
-Students will develop basic skillsets in production techniques including cinematography, lighting, and audio recording, and postproduction techniques including digital audio and video editing, graphics, and special effects.
+Students will develop basic skill sets in production techniques including cinematography, lighting, and audio recording, and postproduction techniques including digital audio and video editing, graphics, and special effects.
 To accomplish this, students will be required to participate in a series of assignments that will focus on utilizing skills and techniques studied in class to create multimedia content.
 Prerequisites: None.
 Offered every semester.
 Cross-listed as ART 150.
 A non-refundable fee will be billed to every student who is registered for this course at the end of the drop/add period.

 FMS 200 Independent Study in Film and Media Studies (1-4 hours)